Home>Academics>Master Programs>Sciences Po Law School Clinic

 Students selected for the HEDG Clinic work on projects assisting mostly non-governmental organizations to develop legal and extra-judicial strategies (research and documentation, advocacy etc.) that aim to remedy human rights violations by private and public actors of globalization and economic development and engage with global justice issues more broadly.

-Clinic Structure: the HEDG Clinic lasts one year.
-In addition to the year-long Clinic Seminar itself, students must also take a mandatory elective course in their first (Fall) semester, "Human Rights and Sustainable Development: From Theory to Action" taught at PSIA (18 ECTS in total).
+Clinic Structure: in addition to the year-long Clinic Seminar itself, students must also take a mandatory elective course “Economic, Social, Cultural and Environmental Rights: Law and Practice in a Changing World (Lecture)” taught in the Fall semester by Sylvain Aubry and Katharina Rall at PSIA (18 ECTS in total).

-- The Clinic Seminar validates the Enhanced Master Option requirement for the Fall and the Spring semesters.
-The mandatory elective course counts as a master core course in the Fall semester.
+• Semester 1: The Clinic Seminar counts as the first course of the Enhanced Master Option.
+The mandatory elective course counts as the master core course in the block 2 Human Rights & Humanitarian Action: Specific Challenges.

-- The Clinic Seminar may be counted as the Enhanced Master Option courses or the Human Rights concentration courses.
-Please contact your academic team .
+• The Clinic Seminar may be included in the 5 authorised Core courses or be counted as the Human Rights concentration.
+Please contact your academic team.

 Language of Instruction: English and French.
 The coursework for the HEDG Clinic is taught in English but projects can be in either French or English.

-Time Commitment: Clinical seminars entail 24 hours of training in classrooms per semester, which will take place on Tuesdays from 7:15 pm to 9:15 pm throughout the academic year.
-The Mandatory Elective is an additional 24 hours of contact time in the Fall semester.
-Teamwork on projects represents an average of half a day per week.
+Time Commitment: Clinic seminars involve 24 hours of classroom training per semester, held on Tuesdays from 7:15 pm to 9:15 pm.
+The mandatory elective course adds another 24 hours of classroom training in the Fall semester.
+This does not include the work required outside of the classroom for each course (reading, assessment preparation, revision, etc.).
+Clinic project teamwork averages half a day per week.

 Students selected for the RISE Clinic work on projects relating to corporate social responsibility and social innovation initiatives, particularly in support of legal / CSR / ethics & compliance/human rights departments of companies, as well as in partnership with other actors and institutions from both the public and the private sector.
 While some of the team projects can be in either French or English, the program and courses are taught in French: an advanced level (C1) is therefore required to participate.

-Clinic Structure: the RISE Clinic lasts one year.
-In addition to the year-long Clinic Seminar itself, students must also take a mandatory elective course, “Innovation sociale: agir pour une transition durable” taught in the Fall semester by Romain Slitine at PSIA (18 ECTS in total).
+Clinic Structure: in addition to the year-long Clinic Seminar itself, students must also take a mandatory elective course “XXX” taught in the Fall semester by XXX at PSIA (18 ECTS in total).

-- For students registered in a dual degree or a one-year degree at PSIA who have selected the Project Management concentration:
+• For students registered in a simple 2-year degree, a dual degree or a one-year degree at PSIA who have selected the Project Management concentration:

-Eligible Students: First-Year students and Dual degree students and students registered in the one-year degree at PSIA who have selected the Project Management concentration.
+Eligible Students: First-year students, dual degree students, one-year degree students at PSIA who have selected the Project Management concentration.

 Language of Instruction: French.
-Both courses are taught in French (but some discussions will be held in English).
+Clinic seminars are taught in French (but some discussions will be held in English).

 Students selected for the Migrations Clinic will work on projects focused on legal / administrative assistance for migrants and asylum seekers.
 Students will also conduct empirical research projects for the association and its partners.
 The program is taught in French (C1).

-Clinic Structure: The Migrations Clinic lasts one year.
-In addition to the year-long Clinic Seminar itself, students must take a mandatory elective course, either “Governing Migration in Europe and Beyond: Categories, Policies, Actors” taught by Céline Cantat, Cécilia Baeza and Thibaut Jaulin in the Fall semester at PSIA (18 ECTS in total), or “Introduction to the Politics of International Migration” taught by Antoine Pecoud in the Fall semester at PSIA (18 ECTS in total.
+Clinic Structure: in addition to the year-long Clinic Seminar itself, students must take a mandatory elective course, either “Governing Migration in Europe and Beyond: Categories, Policies, Actors” taught by Céline Cantat, Cécilia Baeza and Thibaut Jaulin in the Fall semester at PSIA (18 ECTS in total), or “Introduction to the Politics of International Migration” taught by Antoine Pecoud in the Fall semester at PSIA (18 ECTS in total).

-- For students registered in a dual degree or a one-year degree at PSIA who have selected the Migration concentration:
+• For students registered in a simple 2-year degree, a dual degree or a one-year degree at PSIA who have selected the Migrations concentration:

-Eligible Students: First-Year students and Dual degree students and students registered in the one-year degree at PSIA who have selected the Migration concentration.
+Eligible Students: First-year students, dual degree students, one-year degree students at PSIA who have selected the Migrations concentration.

 Language of Instruction: French.

-Time Commitment: Clinical seminars entail 24 hours of training in classrooms per semester, which will take place on Tuesdays from 7:15 pm to 9:15 pm throughout the academic year.
-The Mandatory Elective is an additional 24 hours of contact time in the Fall semester.
-Teamwork on projects represents an average of half a day per week.
+Time Commitment: Clinic seminars involve 24 hours of classroom training per semester, held on Tuesdays from 7:15 pm to 9:15 pm.
+The mandatory elective course adds another 24 hours of classroom training in the Fall semester.
+This does not include the work required outside of the classroom for each course (reading, assessment preparation, revision, etc.).
+Clinic project teamwork averages half a day per week.

 DIGILAW will involve teams of students and researchers working on action-research projects addressing these issues, designed in collaboration with a range of partners from civil society, public institutions and private actors.

-Clinic Structure: The DIGILAW Clinic lasts one year.
-In addition to the year-long Clinic Seminar itself, students must take a mandatory elective course, “AI and Data Governance” taught by Beatriz Botero Arcila in the Fall semester at the Law School (16 ECTS in total).
+Clinic Structure: in addition to the year-long Clinic Seminar itself, students must take a mandatory elective course, “AI and Data Governance” taught by Beatriz Botero Arcila in the Fall semester at the Law School (16 ECTS in total).

-- For students registered in a dual degree or a one-year degree at PSIA who have selected the Global Risks concentration:
+• First-year students, dual degree students, one-year degree students at PSIA who have selected the Global Risks concentration:

-- Semester 1: The Clinic Seminar validates the Global Risks concentration requirement for the Fall semester and the mandatory elective course counts as the second Global Risks concentration course that needs to be taken during the first year at PSIA.
-Students will take 2 master core courses instead of 3.
-An optional course (Special feature or Language) is mandatory in order to compensate 2 missing credits.
+• Semester 1: The Clinic Seminar counts as the first course in the Global Risks concentration.
+The mandatory elective course counts as the second course in the Global Risks concentration.
+An optional course (Special feature or Language) is required in Fall or Spring to compensate for 2 missing credits.

-Eligible Students: First-Year students and Dual degree students and students registered in the one-year degree at PSIA who have selected the Global Risks concentration.
+Eligible Students: First-year students, dual degree students, one-year degree students at PSIA who have selected the Global Risks concentration.

 Language of Instruction: English.